Diocese of Aberdeen: Hospitals

-The Fourth Lateran Council of 1215 prohibited clerics and infirmerers from practising surgery if it included blood-letting but herbal therapies would have likely been available for the use of inmates.
+The Fourth Lateran Council of 1215 prohibited clerics and infirmarers from practising surgery if it included blood-letting but herbal therapies would have likely been available for the use of inmates.
 There is very little evidence that doctors attended to the needs of the inmates and the emphasis was more on the welfare of the soul than the body.
 Most hospitals in Scotland were small in terms of inmates and only in a minority of cases did they house more than 20 residents.
 The last hospital to be built in the diocese of Aberdeen was the almshouse dedicated to St Mary, and founded by Bishop Gavin Dunbar in 1532 and had room for only 12 old men.

 Monasteries

 During the late Middle Ages, the bishop was given powers of visitation and correction over the religious houses within his jurisdiction.
 Despite this, some monastic orders sought and were granted exemption from diocesan audits while others submitted themselves to the bishop's scrutiny.
 In the Aberdeen diocese, since the Cistercians, Templars, Hospitallers and all of the Friar orders were exempt, the bishop's visitation would have only applied to the houses at Monymusk and Fyvie.
 The bishop also interacted with monasteries in other limited ways.
 Generally, monks were not clerics but laymen so for a monastic community to function, it needed the bishop to ordain enough of its numbers into holy orders to provide for its liturgical and sacramental needs.
-Only the bishop could consecrate monastery churches and chapels, and bless the alters with the necessary ecclesiastical utensils.
+Only the bishop could consecrate monastery churches and chapels and bless the altars with the necessary ecclesiastical utensils.
 Also since many parish churches in the diocese were annexed to monasteries these appropriations had to be confirmed by the bishop who then needed to ensure that the monasteries continued to provide adequate vicarage provision for the cure of souls.